AlAliMazen/Tech-Roadmap-DRF/README.md

 8. **Provide Comprehensive Documentation and API Support**: Offer detailed documentation for the API, making it easy for developers to integrate, extend, and contribute to the project.

+## Allocated Time for Django Rest API

+When I first come to the idea why should I develope an API tha is only accessible for the Admins, I didn't get the point clear enough that the API is just like a blue print which can be used to build different front end website based on the endpoints offered by this API.
+Developing an API that is accessible for Front-End Website is a game changer and that is why I tool some time to paln and implement the API using a walkthrough project by Code Institute

+**Coding the Backend DRF took me about 12 days WITHOUT README**

+the **Timeline** looks like the following:

+Day 1 : Intitialising the project on GitHub using the [procvided Code Institue template](https://github.com/Code-Institute-Org/ci-full-template) provided.
+Cloning the Project on the Visual Studio IDE locally and set up environment variables.

+Day 2: Designing the Database in its primary structure and required entities.
+Models shown in this project are designed on [Qucik Database Diagram](https://app.quickdatabasediagrams.com/#/d/qGYihO)

+Day 3: Normalising the Relationship between the different entities any models.

+Day 4 till Day 10: This period is the coding time where I used the Code Institue walkthrough project to tailor my project.
+Afterwards, I did add more models to my project which will enhance the user experience about the exapnding and extending the project.
+The new modesl like (Category, Course, Review and Rating) are coded to target users who want not just to read, comment and review the available articles but instead take them a step further to choose a course and go for it.
+If the course provided helped them, they will be able to write their review and rate it.
+It helps other users to make decision better on the experience of other participants.
+It is also worth mentioning that during the coding stage I make a use of new skills gained from the walkthrough project.
+Refactoring the code is one of the main and major skills to reduce the amount of code and reaching the same final result.
+Finally, I applied the filter mechanism to some of the models and left someother to be like a future feature when other programmers will deploy this API and make some changes to their cloned copy of this API.

+Day 11 and day 12: Deployment on Heroku Platform: preparing the project when it is API requires migrating the Database which is designed and implementing locally using SQLite.
+I took the following steps:

+1. Updainting the ALLOWED_HOSTS variable.
+2. Moving sensitive data to env.py
+3. Installing extra packages for authentication
+4. Installing the TOKEN packages
+5. Editing the settings.py file with TOKEN varibales
+6. Editing the urls.py file of the root project
+7. Freezing the dependencies into the requirement.txt file
+8. Creating the PocFile which is required on the HEROKU Platform
+9. Creating the Database on PostGRES and link it into the project settings.py file
+10. Setting a new App on Heroku Platform
+11. Link the App Source to GitHub
+12. Creating the Varibale from the env.py on HEROKU
+13. Manuelly deploying the project.

+**Deployment on Heroku** will be explained in a later section

+**Writing the README** starts after deployment of this API which is not recommend because it would be tedious work, though it presents a big and complete project to explain and dive into its details.